RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingFive" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         Most of our classes are 1 hour long.
-The only class that is 1.5 hours long, is for students in the Advanced program.
+The only class that is 1.5 hours long, is the Advanced program.
       </div>
     </div>
   </div>